bguplp/line_detector/README.md

 * python 2.7.*
 * python 3.5.* or above

-The following python packges are required:
+The following python3 packges are required:
 * tensorflow 1.*
 * Keras
+* numpy
+* skimage

+The following python2 packges are required:
 * OpenCV
 * scipy
 * numpy